-Great Expectations is a statewide initiative that helps current and former foster youth gain access to a community college education and transition successfully from the foster care system to living independently.
+Great Expectations is a student engagement program that helps current and former foster youth gain access to a community college education and transition successfully from the foster care system to living independently.

-MECC has a Great Expectations Coordinator that works individually with each student, providing support such as:
+MECC has a Great Expectations Coordinator that works individually with each student, providing access to support such as:

 - Help applying for admission and financial aid